Tuesday, Oct. 22, 2019: I’m at the Mayo Clinic Social Media Network’s #MCSMN annual conference, where at 4 pm CT I’ll participate in this debate:

 - Analytics engines can be great when used correctly, because the scientists who run them check the results and improve their logic.
 But the ones described here can’t be audited, can’t be fact-checked, and thus are never improved … they can thus be a death spiral for citizens who get low ratings and thus never get recommended for improvement.

 - These engines are used for employment pre-screening (so a bad rating means you never get an interview), for credit ratings, for police departments to decide which neighborhoods to patrol, and even used by judges for sentencing guidelines.
-And, in general, to data brokers who may or may not care about data quality and responsible downstream use of the data.
+And, in general, used by data brokers who simply sell whatever they get their hands on, and may or may not care about data quality and responsible downstream use of the data.